 Best Audio Interfaces – Premium Models (2017)

 What constitutes a premium audio interface?
 Is it to do with the quality of the converters, the range of connectivity or the design of the form factor?
 Or is it simply tied up in the price?
 I’d suggest it’s a combination of these things.
 But perhaps there’s also a sense of not aiming for the lowest bottom line, of building an audio interface that’s not afraid to choose quality over value.
-In this roundup we’re not talking about rack mounted, multiple channel, professional recording interfaces — they have a different, more “utility” feel.
+In this roundup of the best audio interfaces, we’re not talking about rack mounted, multiple channel, professional recording interfaces — they have a different, more “utility” feel.
 Instead, a premium audio interface sits impressively on the desktop, offering up easily accessible controls and professional connections to the Sound Engineer, Producer, and musician.

 Typically, you’ll be shopping with more than $500 in your pocket, so if this gives you cause to pause then check out our previous article on decent quality budget audio interfaces.
 If not, let’s unearth a handful of gems that’ll give your high-quality recording environment a bit of a shine.